formkit/docs-content/api-reference/formkit-i18n.md

 ### order()

-Orders two variables smallest to largest.
+Orders two variables from smallest to largest.

 #### Signature